Puzzles of Japanese companies in the Northern Netherlands are solved

 Once a match is made, the two parties agree to put their heads together and work together for a longer period of time to solve this sustainability challenge.
 NOM adds its expertise to scout potential solvers, provide access to its network and support through its business developers and project managers.
 Together, the three parties bring all the ingredients needed to develop exciting new sustainable innovations right here in the North.

 This round of the TopDutch Innovation Challenge kicked off in the summer of 2024.
-Two Japanese companies with operations in the northern Netherlands - soy sauce brand Kikkoman and coffee company UCC - shared their challenges through TopDutch channels and NOM's network.
+One Japanese company with a branch in the Northern Netherlands - coffee company UCC - shared their challenge through TopDutch channels and NOM's network.
 Potential solutions came from all over the world and were narrowed down to a shortlist of 2-3 solution providers per challenge.
 The shortlisted companies then pitched their plan to create the sustainable solution during a match event in the Northern Netherlands.
-This is also where it was finally announced which solution providers Kikkoman and UCC had selected to work with.
-What are these challenges and who are the teams working on them?
+This is also where it was finally announced which solution providers UCC had selected to work with.
+What is this challenge and who are the teams working on it?

 UNC and DNV/Summit

-In addition to Kikkoman and Buyo, coffee giant UCC, with its facility in Bolsward, also found a match with a solution presented in a joint pitch by Norwegian multinational DNV, which also has a facility in the northern Netherlands, and Summit Engineering from Eelde.
+Coffee giant UCC, with its branch in Bolsward, found a match with a solution presented in a joint pitch by Norwegian multinational DNV, which also has a branch in the Northern Netherlands, and Summit Engineering from Eelde.

 UCC wants to use less natural gas in roasting coffee beans and is thinking of hydrogen as an alternative.
 DNV knows how this can be realized, says Johan Knijp, who heads DNV's technology center in Groningen.
 Together with Summit Engineering, he came up with a solution.
 'We think UCC is best off with a flexible concept, where step by step less gas and more hydrogen can be used.'
 For UCC management, that proposal was just preferred over the interesting pitch from Equans, which came up with a hybrid system using hydrogen and electricity.